 The alternative route to Highway 101 is coast Highway 1, which takes you past the closest redwood grove to San Francisco, Muir Woods.
 You can drive all the way up coast Highway 1 and then follow the road over to Highway 101 to see the main redwood groves, including the Avenue of the Giants.
 This scenic route takes much longer, however, so use Highway 1 only if you have an extra day for exploring.

-Once in Redwood Country, the lonesomeness of the Lost Coast area exerts an imaginative pull on the traveler.
-Drive west from Humboldt Redwoods Park on Mattole Road to Honeydew and then north on the small roads to Ferndale if you have extra-day time and if your vehicle is in good condition.
-A view of the remote Kings Range Mountains will alert you to the great, less-explored, and wild areas of California, bastions of the Roosevelt elk and the mountain lion.
+Once in Redwood Country, the lonesomeness of the Lost Coast area exerts an imaginative pull on travelers.
+Drive west from Humboldt Redwoods Park on Mattole Road to Honeydew and then north on the small roads to Ferndale.
+Allow an extra-day time and make sure your vehicle is in good condition.
+A view of the remote Kings Range Mountains will alert you to the great, less-explored, and wild areas of California.
+The King Range is a bastions of the Roosevelt elk and the mountain lion.